MohanaHemanthK/VQA_BlindAssister/README.md

 # Visual Question Answering (VQA) for Accessibility

 This repository contains the code and resources for building a Visual Question Answering (VQA) system, aimed at assisting visually impaired individuals.
 The project leverages deep learning models to answer questions about images, integrating both vision and natural language processing capabilities.

 ## Team Members
 - Mohana Hemanth Kundurthi (Team Leader)
 - Venkata Sai Sumanth Aketi (Team Member)
 - Shiva Kumar Goud Mucharla (Team Member)

+## Dataset Overview
+Dataset we used is [**VQA 2.0**](https://visualqa.org/index.html).

+- **Purpose:** The dataset is designed to train models to answer open-ended questions about images.
+These questions require an understanding of vision, language, and commonsense knowledge2.

+- **Images:** It contains 265,016 images, including images from the COCO dataset and abstract scenes.

+- **Questions:** Each image has at least 3 questions on average, with a total of 1,105,904 questions in the dataset.

+- **Answers:** For each question, there are 10 ground truth answers and 3 plausible but likely incorrect answers.

+- **Automatic Evaluation:** The dataset includes an automatic evaluation metric to assess the performance of models

 ## Features
 - **Exploratory Data Analysis (EDA)**: Understand the dataset and prepare it for model training.